HPE OneView

 Process

-I normally get 1-2 user stories assigned to the designers (depending on the size of each story) for each sprint of 2 weeks.
+I normally get 1-2 user stories assignments (depending on the size of each story) for each sprint of 2 weeks.
 To begin working on the user story, I always start with the problem evaluation step, which includes understanding the high-level user and business objectives, getting to know the users pain-points, jobs-to-be-done, or in some cases evaluating an existing pain-point of the application.

-As I move quickly in defining and shaping the user story with possible design solutions, through collaboration with team members –supportive artifacts, e.g., user flow, wireframes, low or high-fidelity visuals and prototype are created and actively shared, reviewed, and tested.
-As a result of this discipline and process, it helped us design a product that meets both users' and business' needs.
+As I move quickly in defining and shaping the user story with possible design solutions, through collaboration with team members, supportive artifacts, e.g., user flow, wireframes, low and high-fidelity visuals and prototype are created and actively shared, reviewed, and usability tested.
+As a result of this discipline and process, it helped us design a product that meets both user needs and business objectives.

 I believe, that when we focus our effort and prioritize user needs, and to create a user-focused design, the quality of the product will become a product that users will want to use and love.